Luanda Province: Governors

 Governors of the Luanda Province have included: Francisca Espírito Santo (c.
 2009–2010), Jose Maria dos Santos (c.
 2011–2013), and Graciano Francisco Domingos (c.
 2014).

 Administration

 The province has created the Instituto de Planeamento e Gestão Urbana de Luanda (IPGUL, Institute for urban planning and management of Luanda) as an independent organ for urban planning of the province.

 Municipalities

 The province of Luanda contains seven municipalities (municípios):

 In 2011 Luanda Province was subdivided into seven municipalities, namely, Luanda, Belas, Cacuaco, Cazenga, Icolo e Bengo, Quiçama and Viana.
 In November 2016, another two municipalities were added, Talatona and Kilamba-Kiaxi respectively, giving the province 9 municipalities, 41 urban districts, and 14 communes.
+In 2025, both the province and the municipalities' limits were reformed.

 Communes

 The province of Luanda contains the following communes (comunas); sorted by their respective municipalities: